skiadas/WebAppsCourse/notes/strings_and_re.md

     This regular expression will match palindromes with total length 6, e.g. something like "abccba".
 The parenthesized dots match one arbitrary element each, then the backticked numbers refer to those matches in reverse order.

     ```
+    /((.)(.)(.))\4\3\2\1/
+    ```

+    QUESTION: What does the above regex match?

+    ```
     /^\s*[+-]?(?:\d+\.?|\.\d+)\d*(?:[eE][+-]?\d+)?\s*$/
     ```

     This is a fairly complicated regular expression that matches numbers in decimal or scientific format.
-It starts with a caret, and ends in a dollar sign, meaning that the contents much match the entire line/string.
+It starts with a caret, and ends in a dollar sign, meaning that the contents must match the entire line/string.
 It allows for an arbitrary number of whitespace characters on either end.
-After that, it has an optional sign, followed by: either at least one digit followed by an optional dot, or a dot following by at least one digit, these form a non-capturing group, and they are followed by zero or more digits.
+After that, it has an optional sign, followed by: either at least one digit followed by an optional dot, or a dot following by at least one digit (these form a non-capturing group), and they are followed by zero or more digits.
 Finally, there is another optional non-capturing group, that matches an optional exponent.
 It consists of an uppercase or lowercase e, followed by an optional sign, followed by at least one digit.

     ```
     /"((?:\\\\|\\"|[^"])*)"/